 About Pre-Purchase Examinations

-Pinkham Equine have significant experience in providing both two and five stage pre-purchase examinations, as well as attending thoroughbred and sport horse sales.
+Pinkham Equine have significant experience in providing five stage pre-purchase examinations, as well as attending thoroughbred and sport horse sales.

-Two stage vettings entail a thorough general examination, including the eyes, heart and lungs, as well as observation of the horse walking and trotting in hand and on a circle if possible.
+We carry out full five stage pre-purchase examinations, which entails a thorough general examination, including the eyes, heart and lungs, as well as observation of the horse walking and trotting in hand and on a circle if possible.
 Flexion tests may be performed if it is safe to do so.
-Two-stage vettings are usually reserved for youngsters that are not yet in work, older horses and broodmares.
-Two stage vettings don't include a strenuous exercise phase and as such, among other things, they may not reveal subtle lameness, some airway issues and certain heart conditions.

 Blood sampling is recommended for all vettings.
 The bloods are stored for 6 months following the vetting and may be tested in the event of a problem arising after purchase.